Stranglers & Banyans

 B: Like a giant botanical boa constrictor, this strangler fig (Ficus aurea) is wrapped around the trunk of a cabbage palm (Sabal palmetto) in the Florida Everglades.

-Several exotic fig species, such as the commonly cultivated Benjamin fig (Ficus benjamina), Indian laurel fig (F. microcarpa), rustyleaf fig (F. rubiginosa), and Moreton Bay fig (F. macrophylla), often develop as stranglers with numerous aerial roots in their native habitats of Malaysia and tropical Australia.
-Due to the introduction of wasp pollinators, some of these commonly-grown strangler figs in southern California produce viable seeds.
-They sometimes germinate in the crowns of palms and in crevices of buildings; however, it is generally too arid for them to send aerial roots to the ground and develop epiphytically.
+Several exotic fig species, such as the commonly cultivated Benjamin fig (Ficus benjamina), Indian laurel fig (F. microcarpa), rustyleaf fig (F. rubiginosa), and Moreton Bay fig (F. macrophylla), often develop as hemiepiphytes (spending part of their life as epiphytes) with numerous aerial roots in their native habitats of Malaysia and tropical Australia.
+They sometimes germinate in the crowns of palms and crevices of buildings in moist climates, such as southern Florida.
+Due to the introduction of symbiotic wasp pollinators, some of these tropical figs in southern California, including Palomar College campus in San Diego County, produce viable seeds.
+They sometimes germinate in the crowns of palms; however, it is generally too arid for them to send aerial roots to the ground and develop into mature trees.

 In humid southern Florida, several species of Asiatic strangler figs commonly develop epiphytically with numerous aerial roots.
 The symbiotic wasp pollinators have also been introduced in Florida for these exotic figs resulting in prolific seed production.
 As with many other naturalized alien plants, the original gardeners probably didn't realize that their "harmless" plantings would eventually pose a threat to valuable cultivated and native plants.
 Much to the chagrin of citrus growers, several exotic strangler figs have now attacked orange and grapefruit trees.
 In addition, two native Florida strangler figs (Ficus aurea and F. citrifolia) commonly attack palms, bald cypress, oaks and many other trees in the Everglades and Keys.
 Due to the lack of an outer cambial and phloem layer, palms can generally survive the death grip of a strangler fig--that is until they are gradually shaded out.